ON THIS PAGE:

 If a dental procedure nevertheless becomes

-necessary, have it performed promptly.
+necessary, have it performed promptly and ensure

 Vaccinations